objektwerks/sttp.tapir/README.md

 Sttp & Tapir
 ------------
->Sttp and Tapir feature tests using Scala 3.
+>Sttp and Tapir feature tests using uJson and Scala 3.

 Build
 -----